markuspoerschke/markus.poerschke.nrw/content/about-me.en.md

 I am working at [CARL von CHIARI](https://cvc.digital) in [Düsseldorf](https://www.duesseldorf.de).
 I create web applications using [PHP](https://secure.php.net/), [Symfony](https://symfony.com/) and [TYPO3](https://typo3.org).

-In my spare time I am finishing my Master in IT Management at the FOM University in Düsseldorf.
+In 2019 I completed my studies for my Master of Science in IT Management at the [FOM Hochschule](https://www.fom.de/) in Düsseldorf.
 I have already successfully completed my Bachelor of Science in Business Informatics there.

 On GitHub there is an open source package for creating my iCal calendar: [iCal PHP library](https://github.com/markuspoerschke/ical).